 - School teaches you no useful skills

-School is supposed to be a place where you learn useful skills that will make you relevant in society and different spheres of human existence.
+School is supposed to be where you learn useful skills that will make you relevant in society and different spheres of human endeavor.
 But the reverse is always the case.
-We see many students graduate with little or no useful skill to show for it.
+We see many students graduate with little or no useful skills to show for it.
 Most graduates are unemployable today, not because there are no jobs but because they lack the relevant skills employers seek.

-We live in a time now where your certificate means little or nothing to employers.
+We live now where your certificate means little or nothing to employers.
 What they are after is skills.
-But it is so unfortunate that schools do not teach these useful skills needed.
+But, unfortunately, schools do not teach these useful skills.
 Most people only get to discover that they wasted their time in school after they graduate.
 The time and energy they spent in school would have been channeled into learning skills that will make them problem solvers.

 - School doesn’t cultivate self-knowledge

-In the schooling system, your entire focus is on the things you’re being taught.
-You’re meant to believe that life is all about the things you’re taught in school.
+In the schooling system, your entire focus is on what you are taught.
+You’re meant to believe that life is all about what you’re taught in school.
 Therefore you focus all your energy on learning your subjects.
 Only to discover that you’re deficient in other areas of life upon your graduation.
 Students are not taught the rudiments of personal development and self-learning.

-- Many self-made individuals still make it big than certificate holders
+- Many self-made individuals are more successful than certificate holders

-In the world today, most of the people who are controlling the world economy are those who did not pass through the conventional schooling system or dropped out.
-The likes of Mark Zuckerberg and Aliko Dangote.
+In the world today, most of the people controlling the world economy did not pass through the conventional schooling system or dropped out.
+The likes of Mark Zuckerberg, Elon Musk, Aliko Dangote.
 Certificate holders have no more hands-on knowledge than their other colleagues who have no certificate.
-In most cases, roadside mechanics perform better compared to Professors in Mechanical engineering.
+In most cases, roadside mechanics perform better than Professors in Mechanical engineering.